 Once your financial aid is disbursed, PSU pays your bill with your financial aid.
 Any remaining funds are sent to you as a refund.
 If your financial aid does not pay your full bill, PSU will send an adjusted bill.
 You have the option to set up a payment plan or pay your bill in full.
 Set up a process to receive your refund.

 The Financial Aid Office begins disbursement to eligible students 10 days before the official beginning of each term.
-Below are the dates disbursement of your financial aid to the Student Financial Services begins.
+Below are financial aid disbursement dates.
 Allow 3-5 business days from the date financial aid is disbursed for any financial aid refund to be processed and sent to you.
 You must meet and maintain eligibility for the entire term.
 If you do not meet all requirements, some or all of your aid could be canceled.

 |Term||Date Disbursement Begins|

-The Financial Aid Office uses the following disbursement policy for student financial aid every term of the academic year.
+The Financial Aid Office uses the following disbursement policy for student financial aid every term.
 Financial aid awards will not pay for students whose PSU enrollment does not match the enrollment at which they were awarded.
-Your enrollment level for financial aid purposes is the same as your enrollment level with the Registrar's Office, and is based on your student type, see the table below.
+Your enrollment level (such as full time) must match the enrollment level for which your financial award has been calculated; otherwise, aid will not be disbursed.
+See the table below.
 If your enrollment level is incorrect, you can revise your financial aid enrollment plan.

 Number of Credits Required for Enrollment Level by Student Type